Google vs. Pinterest: Differences & Opportunities

 There’s an inherent sense of authority to that first page of Google.
 And the counter side, there’s an implied lack of authority to anything beyond the first page.

 Need help writing blog posts that land on page 1?
 Use my SEO checklist:

 Pinners, on the other hand, will scroll and scroll far beyond the first 10 results, and this increases your odds of getting traffic immensely.

 Of course the further up your content is in the results, the higher your odds of getting click-throughs.
-You need users to see your content and stop scrolling, which lies in your pin cover (the “book covers” for your blog post that attracts pinners to your content).
+You need users to see your content and stop scrolling, which lies in your pin cover (the first impression for your blog post that attracts pinners to your content).

 These key differences between Google and Pinterest tell us exactly what we need to focus on in order to get traffic from these different search engines.